DedSeK404/MyPet/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-These are some of the recourses I used.
+These are some of the resources I used.

 * [react-bootstrap](https://react-bootstrap.github.io/)
 * [MDB - Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/)